-While you can make your own pumpkin puree, most of us turn to the canned variety at least a few times during this season.
-It seems that inevitably there's always a little left over.
-Here are some ideas for using up that last half cup, or less, of pumpkin puree:
+While you can make your own pumpkin purée, most of us turn to the canned variety at least a few times during this season.
+And inevitably, it always seems like no matter what you make, there's always going to be leftovers.
+Here are some ideas for using up that last half cup (or less!) of pumpkin purée.

-That leftover half cup of pumpkin puree can be used to whip up a batch of pumpkin spice lattes that rival your local coffee shop's version.
-Plus the slow cooker does all the work so they couldn't be easier.
+That leftover half-cup of pumpkin purée can be used to whip up a batch of pumpkin spice lattes that rival your local coffee shop's version.
+Bonus: The slow cooker does all the work for you.

-A big of pumpkin puree add an autumnal twist to these classic oatmeal chocolate chip cookies that are sure to be a crowd-pleaser.
+Pumpkin purée adds an autumnal twist to these classic oatmeal chocolate chip cookies.

-This maple-sweetened granola is too good to reserve only for Halloween.
-Pumpkin puree helps the oats clump while they bake to achieve plenty of crunchy clusters.
+This maple-sweetened granola tied to Halloween — but delicious enough to be eaten year-round.
+Pumpkin purée helps the oats clump while they bake to achieve plenty of crunchy clusters.

-If you have just a half cup left to pumpkin puree, you can make yourself a glass of this sweet smoothie that tastes like dessert but is totally acceptable for breakfast.
+If you have just a half-cup of pumpkin purée left, you can make yourself a glass of this sweet smoothie that tastes like dessert but is totally acceptable for breakfast.